front-end-foundations/session1/README.md

 ##The Doctype

 A doctype is the first piece of text in an HTML document and the first thing a browser sees when it attempts to display or parse your page.
-They tell the browser which version of HTML your are using and how it should render the code.
+It tells the browser which version of HTML your are using and how it should render the code.
 Common examples include:

 ###HTML 4